crazytruth/insanic/docs/source/insanic/errors_and_exceptions.rst

         help_me = 10003

-When set to the :code:`error_code` attribute in the Insanic exception (we will get to that bit later), the enum will be unpacked by Insanic's Error Handler to a JSON object.
-So, :code:`MyErrorCodes.not_going_fast_enough` will be unpacked like so:
+When set to the :code:`error_code` attribute in the Insanic's exception (we will get to this a bit later), the enum will be unpacked by Insanic's Error Handler to a JSON object.
+So in our example, :code:`MyErrorCodes.not_going_fast_enough` will be unpacked like so:

 .. code-block:: json